course-files/DistributedDatabases-HDFS-MapReduce-WideColumn/README.md

 # Column-Family Stores: Hadoop (HDFS and MapReduce) and HBase

-Course files (instructional materials) for the **MIT8107: Advanced Database Systems** and the **BBT4206: Business Intelligence II** courses.
+Course files (instructional materials) for various database systems related courses.

-**Concept:** Distributed Database Management Systems - Setting up Hadoop in a fully distributed mode and using Hadoop Distributed File System (HDFS) and MapReduce (in Java and Python).
+Concepts: Distributed Database Management Systems and Non-Relational Data Models - Setting up Hadoop in a fully distributed mode, using Hadoop Distributed File System (HDFS) and MapReduce (in Java and Python), and using a non-relational column-family store database (HBase).

 | **Key**                                                               | Value                                                                                                                                                                              |
 |---------------|---------------------------------------------------------|